- What Should I Do Immediately After Being in a Car Accident?

 Frequently, people refer to first-party Personal Injury Protection insurance coverage by its acronym: “PIP.”

 PIP coverage is available to most persons under their own auto policy, with certain exceptions (this form of coverage is not mandatory for motorcycles, in Oregon, for example).
 PIP insurance covers one’s medical care costs for injuries sustained in a covered vehicle accident.
-This coverage is typically available for the first year following an accident (Oregon law) and up to the amount of the policy limit (in Oregon, the minimum amount of coverage available is $15,000).
+This coverage is typically available for the first two years following an accident (Oregon law) and up to the amount of the policy limit (in Oregon, the minimum amount of coverage available is $15,000).
 Sadly, insurance companies are more and more frequently taking steps to “cut off” the payment of this benefit as early as they can; typically by asking the insured to see a physician that the insurance company unilaterally chooses, and generously compensates – following the examination (often called an “IME”) the physician generates a report calling the person’s claimed need for care into doubt and the insurance company then “denies” the claim.
 This is but one more reason to retain an attorney; and early on.
 (NOTE: Our office works on a contingent fee – we only earn a fee if we obtain compensation for you – and so it makes financial sense to retain us sooner than later).